aaker/netsapiens-loadgenerator/README.md

 * The tool is designed to create domains in random sizes, 1% of the domains will be > 1k users.
 5% will be >100 and the remaining will be random between 30 and 80 users per domain.
 * Each domain will be randomly assinged at leasst 1 phonenumber, but up to 10 depending on the size of the domain.
 The Area code will be random and the last 4 numbers will be random as well.
 The NXX will be 555 to avoid overlap with real numbers.
 * For each domain the tool will create N number of users with Random First & last name as well as putting the client in a Random site based on a random city name generated.
 Its 1 site per 30 users in the domain.
+* Extensions will start with 1000 and go up from there incrementing by 1.
+1000 will get office manager, 1001 Call Center Supervisor Scope and the rest basic user scope.
 * Each User will get 1 device with a random secure password and 50% of those users will also get a MAC address addedd to the ndp.
 * The application will create a recording record for every X number of users.
 Configurable via RECORDING_DIVISER in .env.
 Example 4 woudl be 25% of the calls would get recorded.
 * Each domain will get at least 1 callqueue, but app will generate up to 8, 1 per every 10 users.
+Queue extensions will start with 4000 and go up from there.
 * Every queue will get agents added, at the rate of 10% of the users in the domain or a min of 4 per queue.
 The agents are selected at random.

 ## Calling feautures Features
 * Regististration including full auth (udp, tcp and tls).
-TLS still in progress.
+NOTE: TLS still in progress and will require addition sipp steps.
 * SIP SUBSCRIBE (MWI and Prsence) total of 5 per registration on average.
 * Agents in Callqueues capable of taking calls.
 * Inbound calls dispatched to call queues and agent through normal inbound connection, DID table, etc.. flow
+* calling patterns mimic a 8 hour day acorss multiple time zones in the US.

 ### Installation